 - In our NHS ‘Everyday Heroes’ resource for secondary students, young people find out about different routes into the NHS, hear authentic stories and learn what working on the frontline is actually like.
 Get a taste by watching our short trailer.

 - In our ‘Pathways into STEM’ Career Chats recording aimed at post-16 students, a panel of volunteers working in transport, horticulture and nuclear talk about the different pathways into STEM and the skills that were important to them.
-Complete our short form to instantly access the 1 hour recording.

 Discussion and follow-up activities are built into the videos.
 Stay tuned next term as we add to the library of pre-recorded session with panels of volunteers talking about ‘Pathways into Law’, ‘Business Management and Entrepreneurship’, ‘Social Media and Marketing’, ‘Tech Jobs of the Future’ and more.